WordPress/openverse/README.md

 Openverse is a search engine for openly-licensed media.

 This repository **does not** contain most of the codebase.
-The code is divided into three primary repositories:
+The code is divided into three primary repositories, and managed via a [GitHub Project Board](https://github.com/orgs/WordPress/projects/3):

 - [Front-end](https://github.com/wordpress/openverse-frontend)
 - [Catalog](https://github.com/wordpress/openverse-catalog)